Yi Jing (I Ching WG) - The Book of Changes

 Ten Wings shíyì

 8: The ‘Discourse on the trigrams’ looks at the seasons of the year and the compass points.
-Shuō guà zhuàn
+Shuō guà zhuàn 'Explaining the Trigrams'

 10 : Summarizes the meanings of the guas in a simple rhyme but does not follow the King Wen sequence.
+Probably developed as a means of memorizing all the names but not the order. 杂卦 Zá guà zhuàn 'Miscellaneous notes on the hexagrams'.

 The text and commentaries are hard to follow because they often allude to events and customs from the distant past.
 Some of them are put into poetic form with rhymes.
 This allows a modern reader to interpret the meaning in different ways.

-There are many stories of how the Yi Jing was consulted st key points of Chinese history.
+There are many stories of how the Yi Jing was consulted at key points of Chinese history.
 For example the scholar Lu Gong took a reading near the end of the Ming dynasty and cast hexagram Pi changing to Tai, he interpreted this as meaning the Ming was in decline but soon his fortunes with the new Qing dynasty would turn around.

 International Appeal

 Although very much a Chinese tradition the I-Ching is well-known in other countries.
 Influence first spread to countries familiar with the Chinese script: Korea, Japan, Vietnam.
 Although the Jesuit missionaries (c.
 1600-1750) studied and translated the Yi Jing into Latin it was not really until the late 18th century that widespread interest escaped narrow academic circles.
-There was a huge upwelling of interest in the 1960s when Wilhelm's much admired translation was available in English, it was avidly taken up in 'counter-cultural' circles that found the obscure and religious-free language of the book an inspiration.
+There was a huge upwelling of interest in the 1960s when Wilhelm's much admired translation was available in English, it was avidly taken up in 'counter-culture' circles that found the obscure and religious-free language of the book an inspiration.

 The Yi Jing had wide influence; it inspired George Harrison to write ‘While My Guitar Gently Weeps’; John Lennon in ‘God’; John Cage to compose musical scores; Philip Dick’s ‘The Man in the High Castle’ and it also inspired Bob Dylan and Cat Stevens.